 Plotly is a library that allows the user to create interactive dashboards.
 It provides API libraries for all the common languages including Python, R MATLAB, and Julia.
 For example, Plotly Dash is something that helps in creating interactive graphs easily using python.

-There are a number of latest big data technologies that are going to be in high demand.
-This makes it highly important for data science aspirants, especially those who want to build a career in big data, to understand these latest big data technologies and know at least the basics of them.
+There are a number of latest big data tools and technologies that are going to be in high demand.
+This makes it highly important for data science aspirants, especially those who want to build a career in big data, to understand these latest technologies available for big data and know at least the basics of them.
 Previously, we covered 16 important big data analytics tools in our blog.
 Along with those, here are a few more that need your attention.

 Docker allows the users to build, test, deploy and run their applications.
 It uses the concept of containers which is a mechanism for dividing the software into standardized units.
 It helps the user to package their application such that all aspects of the application such as dependent libraries, system tools, etc are all in one place.
 Docker helps to standardize the application operations, cut costs and increase the reliability of the whole deployment process.